dayuwater/CarND-Path-Planning-Project-master/README.md

 ## Reflection

 ### Speed Control
 In order to maintain the speed of the car near the speed limit and decelerate the car when slow traffic is detected, a reference speed variable is introduced throughout the program execution.
-The
+The reference speed is used to determine how dense the generated spline points need to be used for the path planning.
+The denser the planned path (as shown in green curves in the simulator), the slower the car will be.
+I used the same idea presented in an visual demonstration at about 35 minutes in the walkthrough video.

+In order to control the maximum acceleration/deceleration of the car, the reference speed is only changed by a small amount for each time frame.
+However, this requires the car to generate a path that is far enough to react to the road condition.
+In this code, the safety distance is set at 30m.
+This should not be confused with the green spline drawn in the simulator.
+The program will always generate a spline up to 30m ahead of the car, but only the nearest 50 points in the spline are selected.

+Because the simulator is running at 50Hz, 50 points would be generated for the simulator as the communication buffer.
+However, due to the communication delay between the program and the simulator, the simulator might still use previously generated points when new points are sent to the simulator.
+Therefore, previously generated points must be stored to maintain synchorization, and new points will feed into the buffer until it has 50 points.

 ### Trajectory Generation

 I used the trajectory generation algorithm described in the walkthrough video using the `spline.h` file by Tino Kluge, which is also used in the video.

+Because splines are used to interpolate sparse points with smooth curves, it resolves the jerk problem presented when the car just follow provided waypoints blindly.
+In addition, splines are guaranteed to pass through waypoints, which is better than polynomial fit because the later approach could ignore waypoints when fitting polynomials.
+This improves the safety of the car since passing through every waypoints will keep the car at the center of the lane longer.

+Using splines also help with lane changing.
+When the car changes lanes, the subsequent waypoint is set to be a coordinate with different d-value.
+Splines would smooth out the transition of d-values, which reduces jerk caused by lane changing.

 ### Lane Decision and Changing Algorithm